igokoro/cwac-security/README.markdown

 describing what sorts of SSL certificates you want to support in your HTTPS operations

+- a `SignatureUtils` class to help you determine the SHA-256 hash of the signing key of some package, to compare against known values, to help detect whether you are about to be communicating with some hacked version of an app

 This Android library project is
 [available as a JAR](https://github.com/commonsguy/cwac-security/releases) or as an artifact for use with Gradle.
 To use that, add the following